Kaolin clay (aka china clay) is an incredibly useful and versatile soft, white clay. It is used in the manufacture of porcelain and fine china.

-If it’s about to rain, don’t apply the spray as it will just be wasted.
+If it’s about to rain, don’t apply the spray, as it will just be wasted.

 For best results, a sprayer with continuous agitation is recommended.

-Alternately, you can use the dunk method demonstrated in the video above.
+Alternatively, you can use the dunk method demonstrated in the video above.

 Regardless of how you apply the solution, you must be sure to coat every bit of the plants’ surfaces.